-This index is based on 5,320 time series (defined as sites where data on a species are recorded using the same methodology and a consistent monitoring effort through time) across these 43 species.
+This index is based on 578 time series (defined as sites where data on a species are recorded using the same methodology and a consistent monitoring effort through time) across these 14 species.
 Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys on 111 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
 Feedback was received for 82% of the datasets.
 Only time series that had been produced by standardised monitoring and with a minimum length of four years collected between 1985 and 2015 inclusive were used for index calculation.
 No trends are calculated for indices with datasets on less than three species.

-The data underlying the national index are representative of most eastern states but are marginal for Western Australia and the arid zone (Figure 1B).
-The number of sites monitored (Figure 1C) has substantially increased since around 1992; while the number of species monitored increased from 17 species in 1992 to 41 in 2010 (Figure 1D).
-In combination, this has resulted in a huge increase in the time series available; from 1,024 in 1992 to 4,484 in 2010.
+The data underlying the WA index have good coverage for the Perth area, south-west Kimberley, and south-west coastal areas but are marginal for the arid zone (Figure 1B).
+The number of sites monitored (Figure 1C) in WA has substantially increased since around 1992; while the number of species monitored increased from four species in 1992 to 13 in 2010 (Figure 1D).
+In combination, this has resulted in a huge increase in the time series available; from 67 time series in 1992 to 470 in 2010.

-As more quality assured data become available, they can be added making the index more powerful, meaningful and representative.
-Increasing the number of species, regions and functional groups monitored should be a priority in the future.
+As more data become available, they can be added making the index more powerful, meaningful and representative.
+Increasing the number of species, regions, and functional groups monitored should be a priority in the future.
 It is important that existing monitoring programs be sustained, and continue to provide data to the index, to enable us to track changes in threatened species relative abundance.
 BirdLife Australia have committed stewardship for the TBX-component of the TSX.